-- Current regulations do not clearly address the requirements for private streets as part of planned unit developments - The amendments would: - Provide more specificity in regards to when and how private streets are allowed - Amend the definition of a private street in TMC Title 17 to be consistent with the Tumwater Development Guide and amend the sections of the Tumwater Development Guide that addresses private streets as needed
+- Current regulations do not clearly address the requirements for private streets as part of planned unit developments - The amendments would: - Provide more specificity in regards to when and how private streets are allowed - Amend the definition of a private street in TMC Title 17 to be consistent with the Tumwater Development Guide

-1. Private Streets
+- 1. Private Streets - a.
+Amend the definition of private street in TMC 17.04.385 to read:

-- a.
-Amend the definition of private street in TMC 17.04.385 to read: - "Private street" means a privately owned and maintained vehicular access serving property, which is provided for by an access tract, easement, or other legal means. - b.
-Amendments to the Tumwater Development Guide (See Attachment C Development Guide Amendments Staff Report) Public Works Committee review
+"Private street" means a privately owned and maintained vehicular access serving property, which is provided for by an access tract, easement, or other legal means.